denniepatton/Triton/README.md

 to generate fragment length distributions, and GC-correction is *not* used.
 All fragment coverage signals *do* use GC-correction if bias is provided, and the lower bound of fragment lengths considered for coverage is 146bp, i.e. the minimum fully wrapped nucleosome coverage.

-Following intitial processing, the probable-nucleosome position signal is run through a Fast Fourier Transform (FFT).
+Following initial processing, the probable-nucleosome position signal is run through a Fast Fourier Transform (FFT).
 The mean frequency amplitude in two bands corresponding to "small linker" (150-180bp) and "large linker" (180-210bp) is calculated in order to generate the nucleosome phasing score (NPS).
-A low-pass frequency filter (corresponding to a minimum period of 146bp) is then used when taking the signal out of frequency space to isolate the fundamental signal originating from phased-nucleosome length repeats or larger while eliminating high frequency noise or signal originating from poorly phased (deconstructively overlapping) nucleosome pile-ups.
+A low-pass frequency filter (corresponding to a minimum period of 146bp) is then used when taking the signal out of frequency space to isolate the fundamental signal originating from phased-nucleosome length repeats or larger while eliminating high-frequency noise or signal originating from poorly phased (deconstructively overlapping) nucleosome pile-ups.
 This "phased-nucleosome" signal is then used for local peak calling, which is in turn used to find the other phasing and profiling features.

 For fragment distributions at both the region and bp-level (for overlapping fragment length metric signals) the fragment lengths' mean,